SignLLM/Prompt2Sign/README.md

 This repository stores the preprocessed data for the paper:
 <br>[SignLLM: Sign Languages Production Large Language Models.](https://arxiv.org/abs/2405.10718)

+Note: The release of our data is tentatively expected at the end of 2024, so don't rush.

 ## Dataset Introduction

 **Prompt2Sign** is first comprehensive multilingual sign language dataset, which uses tools to automate the acquisition and processing of sign language videos on the web, is an evolving data set that is efficient, lightweight, reducing the previous shortcomings.